OpenTranslationBible/open-bible/en-GB/18.Job/md/job-37.md

 ## Job 37:14

-> “Listen to this, Job:
+> “Hear this, Job:
-> Stand and consider the wonders of God.
+> Stand and reflect on the wonders of God.

 ## Job 37:15

 > Do you know how God establishes them,
-> And makes the lightning flash of His cloud shine?
+> And makes the lightning of His cloud shine?

 ## Job 37:16